-In this article, I’ve compiled 40+ customer service ideas to help optimize your training and provide inspiration for reps looking to up their customer service game.
+In this article, I’ve compiled 40+ customer service training ideas to help optimize your training and provide inspiration for reps looking to up their customer service game.
 Read on to start moving the customer service needle!

 Customer Service Training Topics